 My favorite experiences have been shared with family and friends.
-Last year, we were hiking when we saw a grizzly sow and her two cubs.
+In 2015, we were hiking when we saw a grizzly sow and her two cubs.
 We maintained a safe and very respectful distance.
 It was just us.
 I thought, “This is what it was like 150 years ago, and you can’t find that anywhere else.”

 What about the next 100 years?